Is Your Institution in Control of “GDPR” Compliance?

 The GDPR may require U.S. colleges and universities to adopt new privacy and security policies and procedures, and to modify (i) employment procedures, (ii) data collection (including, but not limited to, data collection for admissions) procedures, (iii) admissions procedures, (iv) applications procedures, and (v) study abroad programs.

-If you have any questions about this memorandum, please contact Lisa Christensen, or any other member of our Higher Education Practice Group, or Cybersecurity and Data Privacy Practice Group, or the attorney in our firm with whom you are regularly in contact.
+If you have any questions about this memorandum, please contact any member of our Higher Education Practice Group, or Cybersecurity and Data Privacy Practice Group, or the attorney in our firm with whom you are regularly in contact.

 1 These Terms are defined below.